How Divorce Attorney Billing Actually Works

 How Do Retainers and Trust Accounts Work?

-When you hire a divorce attorney, you pay an advance retainer before any work begins.
-This is not a fee for services already performed.
-It is a deposit held in a trust account.
+The retainer is not a fee for services already performed.
+It is a deposit.
 In most states, that account is an IOLTA account (Interest on Lawyers' Trust Accounts).
-The money remains yours until the attorney earns it by performing work.

 Here's how the mechanics work in sequence: